derian-cordoba/secure-keys-generator/README.md

 // Using key directly in the code let apiKey = SecureKey.apiKey.decryptedValue

-// Using key from `Key` enum
-let someKey: String = key(for: .someKey)
+// Using key from `SecureKey` enum let someKey: String = key(for: .someKey)

-// Alternative way to use key from `Key` enum let someKey: String = key(.someKey)
+// Alternative way to use key from `SecureKey` enum let someKey: String = key(.someKey)

-// Using raw value from `Key` enum let apiKey: SecureKey = "apiKey".secretKey
+// Using raw value from `SecureKey` enum let apiKey: SecureKey = "apiKey".secretKey

-// Using raw value from `Key` enum with decrypted value let apiKey: String = "apiKey".secretKey.decryptedValue
+// Using raw value from `SecureKey` enum with decrypted value let apiKey: String = "apiKey".secretKey.decryptedValue

 // Using `key` method to get the key